 Humans, Sachs relates, developed egalitarian societies as male leaders gained dominance through social finesse, not brutality.
 Early humans proved effective hunters; so effective, he laments, that they hunted some animals to extinction.
 Globalization, Sachs reminds you, has always featured people harming their surroundings.

-Early humans, Sachs summarizes, were wanderers, but the people who eventually stayed in one place were able to create art and written language.
-Expanding agrarian communities allowed their societies to grow prosperous.
-And, he details, people created pictograms and hieroglyphics from 3500 to 3100 BCE, the end of the Neolithic period.
+Early humans, Sachs summarizes, were wanderers, but people who stayed in one place created art and written language.
+Expanding agrarian communities allowed their societies, the author details, to grow prosperous.
+And, he posits, people created pictograms and hieroglyphics from 3500 to 3100 BCE, the end of the Neolithic period.

-Mastering the horse proved to be, Sachs submits, the significant technological advance of the Equestrian Age – 3000 to 1000 BCE.
+Mastering the horse proved, Sachs submits, the significant technological advance of the Equestrian Age – 3000 to 1000 BCE.
 He references people first taming animals in the Paleolithic age in China, when humans befriended dogs.
-But surprisingly, domestication was exclusive to Europe and Asia; African and American societies didn’t harness animals.
+But, he surprisingly recounts, domestication was exclusive to Europe and Asia; African and American societies didn’t harness animals.

-Sachs breaks down how, from 1000 BCE to 1500 CE, societies in Persia, Greece, Rome, India and China arose, as Judaism, Christianity, Islam and Buddhism advanced.
-Written languages meant the recording and sharing of knowledge: Sachs cites the philosophy of Plato and Aristotle.
-Persia offered Zoroastrianism, a world view that pitted good against evil, and Judaism and Christianity questioned meaning and morals.
-Sachs lists China’s Han Empire as developing mathematics, wrought iron, ship rudders and seismometers.
+Sachs breaks down how, from 1000 BCE to 1500 CE, societies in Persia, Greece, Rome, India and China arose, as Judaism, Christianity, Islam and Buddhism developed.
+Written languages meant the recording and sharing of knowledge.
+Sachs cites the philosophy of Plato and Aristotle; Persia offered Zoroastrianism, a world view that pitted good against evil, while Judaism and Christianity questioned meaning and morals.
+Sachs lists China’s Han Empire as offering advances in mathematics, wrought iron, ship rudders and seismometers.

 From 1500 to 1800, Sachs relates how European powers conquered the seas.
 Spain, Portugal, Britain and the Netherlands colonized huge parts of the world, but they also carried smallpox to the Americas.
 Europeans, the author says, brought back malaria, yellow fever and syphilis.
-Sachs credits the Ocean Age with the invention of global capitalism: Growers – often using enslaved people – produced tobacco, sugar and cotton in new territories for consumption abroad.
+Sachs credits the Ocean Age with the invention of global capitalism; growers – often using enslaved people – produced tobacco, sugar and cotton in the hinterlands for consumption abroad.

 Instead of China circling the Cape of Good Hope en route to Europe, it was European powers that circled the Cape of Good Hope en route to Asia.
 Jeffrey D. Sachs